Flu cases rise again, while COVID takes a back seat

 Flu may be crowding out COVID

-At the same time, no new variant has evolved that's any better at getting around the immunity people have built up, according to Aubree Gordon, an epidemiologist at the University of Michigan School of Public Health.
+Another possible factor is "viral interference," says Aubree Gordon, an epidemiologist at the University of Michigan School of Public Health .

-Another possible factor is "viral interference," she says.
 That's a phenomenon that occurs when the presence of one virus pushes out other viruses.
 Some scientists think that may be one of the reasons there a decrease in infections with other respiratory viruses, such as flu and RSV, during the early, heavy COVID waves.

 "It's possible that viral interference is playing a role this year," Gordon says.
 "There's a lot of influenza circulating.
 It may generate some non-specific immunity — some nonspecific protection, which then prevents people from getting other respiratory infections, such as SARS-CoV-2 — sort of crowds it out."